l • Cricket Control • Termite Services • Fire Ant Control • Lawn Power Spraying • Mosquito Contro

 Health risks

-• Transmit diseases such as Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever
+• Ticks transmit diseases such as Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever

 • Cause skin irritation, rashes, and secondary infections from bites